ushakrishnan/awesome-llm-finetuning/README.md

 # Resources to guide your LLM finetuning quest
 Resources to aid your learning of LLM finetuning.
 Guides for starters, intermediate and advamced users.

-## Is (effiient) LLM Finetuning the key to production ready solutions?:
+## Is (efficient) LLM Finetuning the key to production ready solutions?:

 As POCs and POEs mature to become production ready platforms, the role of fine-tuning (together with RAG in many cases) becomes key to successful production ready LLM AI platforms / solutions.
 Finetuning gets to be come key and efficient finetuning the pinnacle of production success.